futurechan/node_acl-mem-regexp/README.md

-node_acl-mem-regexp
+Memory Backend with RegExp support for NODE ACL
 ===================

-This replacement for the memory-backend that ships with node_acl supports regular expressions for the resource.
+This replacement for the memory-backend that ships with [acl](https://github.com/OptimalBits/node_acl "node_acl") supports regular expressions for the resource.

 ##Status